Dumpling: Chilean

 Papas rellenas are made of a potato- and flour-based dough surrounding a seasoned meat filling.

 Dominican Republic

 Dominican domplines arrived with cocolos.
 They came from the British Caribbean to work in the sugar industry and mainly settled in and around San Pedro de Macorís.
 They are made with flour and water, rolled into spinners and boiled into soups or salted water and eaten with stews or simply with butter.

+Jamaican spinners (slender, elongated dumplings) in stews or soups.
+Also, made in the Dominican Republic and Haiti.

 Haitian

 In Haiti, doumbrey are elongated flour dumplings.
 They are made with flour and water, rolled, and boiled in water before being added to soups and stews.

 Jamaican

+Jamaican fried dumplings with other breakfast items.

 Dumplings come in three forms in Jamaica: fried, boiled, and roasted.
 All are made with flour, and those made with white flour dumplings are often mixed with a bit of cornmeal.
 These foods are often served with a variety of dishes like ackee and saltfish, kidneys, liver, salt mackerel, etc., and often taste better when refried.
 A refried dumpling is an already-boiled dumpling left over from previous cooking that is then fried to give it a slightly crispy outer layer and a tender middle.
 A purely fried white flour dumpling (also known as a "Johnny Cake") is golden brown and looks similar to a buñuelo; these can often substitute for boiled dumplings, but they are mostly consumed as part of breakfast.
 Fried dumplings can be made with or without sugar.
 One popular variation is the Jamaican festival, a cylindrical fried dumpling made with flour, sugar, cornmeal, and baking powder.
 These slightly sweet dumplings are served with all types of traditional Jamaican home food, particularly as a complement to the sweet-and-sour escovitch fish, as well as street food.